iotserver24/codex/website/docs/features.md

 # Features

-VibeStack Codex offers a rich set of features for collaborative AI development:
+CodeX offers a rich set of features for collaborative AI development:

 ## Multi-Model Support
 - Choose from a variety of AI models (OpenAI, Mistral, DeepSeek, etc.)